penumbra1/todo-tabbable/README.md

 - Implemented error handling and UI updates for database request failures
 - Experimented with [abortable fetch](https://developers.google.com/web/updates/2017/09/abortable-fetch) for canceling async requests before unmounting
-- Set up Jest to work with AbortController and fetch polyfills
+- Added AbortController and fetch polyfills for Jest
+- Set up a "bad" JSON server that rejects all connections for testing
 - Used the new version of React Context API
 - Switched to react-scripts@next to load SVG icons inline via Webpack ([tip source](https://github.com/facebook/create-react-app/issues/4199#issuecomment-375530161))
 - Made the app fully functional for keyboard-only users
 - Cleaned up unnecessary divs, improved HTML semantics and accessibility
 - Added styles and icons

-TODO: split App render into separate components, refactor CSS, turn footer into accessible <nav> and style it, add pagination on todo list instead of overflow: hidden.
+TODO: refactor CSS, turn footer into accessible <nav> and style it, add pagination on todo list (via json-server pagination).